GPUOpen-Tools/radeon_gpu_analyzer/README.md

 ### Building on Windows ###
 As a preliminary step, make sure that you have the following installed on your system:
-* CMake 3.5 or above.
+* CMake 3.10 or above.
 For auto-detecting the Vulkan SDK version 3.7 or above is required.
 * Python 2.7 or above
 * Qt (in case that you are interested in building the GUI app; you can build the command line executable without Qt).
-Qt 5.9.2 is recommended.
+Qt 5.15.2 is recommended.

 cd to the Build sub-folder, and run:

-Prebuild.bat --qt C:\Qt\Qt5.9.2\msvc2017_64 --vs 2017
+Prebuild.bat --qt <path of Qt's msvc2017_64 folder> --vs 2017

+Where <path to Qt's msvc2017_64 folder> is the path to the Qt msvc2017_64 folder, such as C:\Qt\Qt5.15.2\msvc2017_64.

 Running the Prebuild script will fetch all the dependencies and generate the solution file for Visual Studio.
-After successfully running the preuild script, open RGA.sln from Build\CMake\VS2017 (or VS2015), and build:
+After successfully running the preuild script, open RGA.sln from build\windows\vs2019 (or vs2017), and build:
 * RadeonGPUAnalyzerCLI project for the command line executable
 * RadeonGPUAnalyzerGUI project for the GUI app